Last Modified: May 24, 2014

 The usual call-for-help conversation starts out with these words; "I grounded the antenna."
 If that were true, it wouldn't work!
 Obviously, they're referring to the antenna's mount.
 The second part of their conversation includes; "I grounded the radio."
 The radio is already grounded through its power cable.
 These statements point out an unfortunate truth; Far too many amateurs confuse the need for a DC ground with the need for a ground plane.
 As a result, they often end up creating a ground loop, which they assume is an RFI problem.
 Here's how to avoid this scenario.

 First, if the antenna is properly mounted, no further grounding, strapping, scraping to bare metal, or connections are necessary.
 To be sure, there needs to be a return for the coax shield.
 However, that's covered under the words, properly mounted.
 Bonding is also an important undertaking, but it shouldn't be a work-around for improper mounting.
 Running ground strap hither and yon to the chassis and/or body of the vehicle shouldn't be required, and may actually cause a ground loop to occur.
+To reiterate; improper bonding, such as running a ground strap from an antenna mount directly to the frame, can exacerbate a common mode and/or ground loop and/or RFI issue.
+If you do not understand this fact, reread the bonding article.

 Here's a good rule of thumb with respect to grounding antenna mounts, and radio chassis'.
 If a ground strap fixed, reduced, or eliminated an RFI problem, then something else in the installation was amiss.
 Fix it, don't patch it!